 Every day thousands upon thousands of blogposts are written and read, many with the intention of inspiring people to be just a little less afraid, a little more creative, and a lot more … something.
 Figuring out what that something is can be infuriating as we follow the journeys of these “internet personalities” who share their stories and consider the stories themselves to hold all the answers and lessons necessary.
-That’s something I plan on avoiding with The Golden Goose Eggs.
+That’s something I’m trying to avoid with The Golden Goose Eggs.

-Sure, early days there aren’t any really specific instructions.
-It’s taken me years how to figure out this fairy tale living thing, and I wasn’t exactly taking notes during the progress.
-So there’s some trial and error as I take the time to break it down and make sure I’m giving you the very best information/tools/resources/whatever so you can get happily ever out there and live your friggin’ fairy tale.
+Sure, early days there weren’t any really specific instructions.
+It’s taken me years to figure out this fairy tale living thing, and I wasn’t exactly taking notes during the whole process.
+So there’s been some trial and error as I take the time to break it down and make sure I’m giving you the very best information/tools/resources/whatever so you can get happily ever out there and live your friggin’ fairy tale.

 I want you to live your fairy tale.
 I want you to be happy.
 I want you to be you and nobody else, and that’s not such an easy thing.

 It’s Hard Enough

 It’s hard enough just trying to be yourself.
 That’s the something you should be more of, by the way – yourself.
 You should know what you want, you should go after it, and you should make your approach work for you.

 None of that is easy to figure out on your own.
 Even if you have help, every step along the way can go wrong.
 Especially when all the good advice manages to come after you’ve screwed up.

 There’s a little ditty of a story called “Clever Hans,” and it reminds me all too well of my work history (outside of nannying/babysitting).
 Hans repeatedly goes to visit Grethel, and each time he visits he is gifted a little something which he takes home without having been told beforehand the proper way to transport whatever the thing is.
 He gets home, his mother tells him what he should have done, and then he enacts that information upon his next gift which – being a wholly different item – requires a different kind of transport.